WTAN241/PyBer_Analysis/README.md

 ![PyBer_fare_summary.png](https://github.com/WTAN241/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

+According to the graph above:
+1. Urban cities have the highest total fare among the three city types.
+2. Urban cities are about 2 times and 4 times higher than suburban and rural cities in total fare.
+3. Total fare peaked in the period between the end of February and mid March.

 In sum, urban cities appear to have the highest volume and proportion in terms of total rides, total drivers and total fares in the city.
 As a result of this, urban is the city type that is generating the most revenue to PyBer.

 # Summary